cellml/libcellml/docs/developer/dev_setup.rst

 -----------------
 `Python <https://www.python.org/>`__ is an open-source language which is syntactically easier to read than other higher-level languages.
 It is commonly used as a scripting language for experimentation, and is included here to allow libCellML to be accessed from Python-based programs.
-Note that creation of Python bindings is optional, and can be enabled/disabled at configuration time - there will be instructions for this on the following `Building LibCellML <https://libcellml.readthedocs.io/en/latest/dev_building.html>`__  page.
+Note that creation of Python bindings is optional, and can be enabled/disabled at configuration time - there will be instructions for this on the :doc:`Building LibCellML <dev_building>` page.

 On MacOS, Python `is already installed <https://legacy.python.org/getit/mac/>`__, though depending on the age of your machine you may like to upgrade it to a `later version from the Python site <https://www.python.org/downloads/mac-osx/>`__.